 Ideal Secure Communication Platform

 All of this is ideal for providing on the spot communication.
 However, the big elephant in the room is HIPAA privacy and security rules and the Joint Commission directive on SMS.
 These prevent providers from communicating over SMS any Protected Health Information (PHI) which includes pretty much anything related to the patient.
 SMS is deemed not secure because there is no authentication, encryption, and audibility of messages exchanged.
-Smartphone apps such as qliqSOFT’s qliqConnect comply with regulations and provide the most natural form of care coordination – texting with attachments.
+Smartphone apps such as qliqSOFT's qliqConnect comply with regulations and provide the most natural form of care coordination - texting with attachments.
+Smartphones with secure text messaging could be a disaster-planning tool for hospitals and clinics.